sayantanauddy/matsuoka_joint_control/README.md

 # robot_walking
 Repository for Independent Study - Sayantan Auddy

+Temporary notes - To be sorted and finalized later

 ## Setup instructions - Nao in VREP + naoqi and choreographe

 1. Download VREP from http://www.coppeliarobotics.com/downloads.html